Appleseed/learn/docs/developer/deployment.rst

 Below is an overview of the directory structure for deploying a single Anant Application.
 Please note for some old clients this is list as C:\Services or C:\Accounts or C:\Sites

+- C:\Accounts - Create an accounts directory on the root of the primary drive.
+It would be nice if you can store this on a drive other than C:\ as only the OS should reside there.